Madh-u-priya/Portfolio-simple-website/README.md

 # Portfolio-simple-website

 ### 👋 About Me

-Hello!
-I’m a beginner web developer learning the basics of HTML and CSS.
-I enjoy creating simple and clean web pages and improving my front-end skills step by step.
+      I enjoy creating simple two-page site that includes a homepage and a contact page.It was created using HTML and basic CSS to provide a clean and straightforward user experience.
 This portfolio showcases my learning journey, practice projects, and growing interest in web development.

 ### 🛠 Skills

 * HTML5
-* CSS3
+* CSS
 * Basic Responsive Design
 * Page Layout & Styling
-* Beginner Front-End Development

-### 📂 Projects
+### 📂 Pages

-**Portfolio Website**
-A personal portfolio website built using basic HTML and CSS.
-It includes sections for introduction, skills, projects, and contact information with a clean and simple design.

-### 📞 Contact
+-**Home Page:** A breif introduction and welcome message.

-Feel free to get in touch with me for collaboration, learning, or feedback.
+-**Contact Page:** Ways to get in touch with me.

-* Email:madhupriya3129@gmail.com
-* GitHub:
-* LinkedIn:

----
+## How to view
+     You can access my portfolio website by visiting[The live site] :